LifeRPGGame/LifeRPG/README.md

 ## Features
-- Make own `Locations`
+- Create your own `Locations`
-- Make own `Quests` with objective awards
+- Create your own `Quests` with rewards
-- Battle with mobs
+- Fight mobs in battles
-- Upgrade your real-life locations
+- Enhance your real-life experiences
-- Track the real progress of your life
+- Monitor the actual progress of your journey